inquire-benchmark/INQUIRE/data/README.md

 # INQUIRE and iNat2024

-This directory stores the INQUIRE bnechmark, the iNaturalist 2024 dataset, and associated files such as embeddings and knn indices.
+This directory stores the INQUIRE benchmark, the iNaturalist 2024 dataset, and associated files such as embeddings and knn indices.

 ## Structure